scalableminds/webknossos-connect/README.md

   `bash`
 * Install Pipenv:
   `pip install --user --upgrade pipenv`
-* On current Debian & Ubuntu setups, you have to fix a bug manually:
+* On current Debian and Ubuntu setups, you have to fix a bug manually:
   Add `~/.local/bin` to your PATH like this:
   ```
   echo '